Call Us - (07) 5562 1300

 Chemical Peel Gold Coast

-A chemical peel is a treatment method used to enhance the quality of a patient’s skin, most commonly on the face, neck and hands and is an effective means of treating a wide variety of skin conditions.
-Chemical peels help to replenish skin cells, hydrate the targeted skin area, while also revitalising and reinvigorating the damaged skin, resulting in dramatically improved skin appearance.
-Chemical peels can be used in conjunction with other treatments such as skin needling, IPL photo rejuventation and photodynamic therapy (PDT), to achieve remarkable results.
+A chemical peel is a treatment method used to enhance the quality of a patient’s skin, most commonly on the face, neck, chest and hands and is an effective means of treating a wide variety of skin conditions.
+Chemical peels help to replenish skin cells, hydrate the skin and revitalise and rejuvenate damaged skin, resulting in dramatically improved skin appearance.

 Our medical grade chemical peels can be used to effectively treat the following skin conditions: